September & October In Saugatuck

 Loving Life Like a Local | Indian Summer in Saugatuck

 Congratulations!
 Your reservation at Wickwood in September or October means you have discovered the secret shoulder season of our area.
 People from around the country come to see the magnificent range of fall colors, and just the thought of biting into a HoneyCrisp Apple, picked fresh from the tree, is enough to make anyone’s mouth water.
-Indian Summer is the perfect time to come and stay a while.
+Indian Summer is the perfect time to explore the many things to do in Saugatuck, so come and stay a while.

 Once school resumes, the lines at Uncommon Grounds and Everyday People Cafe probably will be shorter.
 Even better, there’s still lots of lovely weather and tons of activities to enjoy.
 If your timing is good, the lake temperatures may still be just right for a swim at Oval Beach, and after Labor Day, you can enjoy our award-winning beach for free!
 In fact, as the colors and flavors of Fall emerge, the locals seems to enjoy a burst of energy, and that means you’re in for extra fun.
 Whether you want to play golf at Clearbrook or The Ravines, get out on the Big Lake in a kayak, stand up paddleboard, or sailboat, take in a show at the Saugatuck Center of Arts, stroll through the shops in downtown Saugatuck and Douglas, tour the Blue Coast Artist Studios, drink a pint at the Saugatuck Brewery or take in the festivities at Oktoberfest, pick apples and eat cider doughnuts at Crane’s Orchard, taste wine at Fenn Valley or sip cider at McIntosh Cellars or Virtue Farms . . . there’s something for everyone to enjoy, no matter what the pace.